daisybio/DysRegNet_package/README.md

 - R2_threshold: R-squared (R2) threshold from 0 to 1 (optional).
 If the fit is weaker, the edge will not be considered in the analysis.

 - direction_condition: Boolean.
-If True: only include dysregulation that are relevalant for the interactions (down regulation of an activation or up regulation of a supressions).
+If True: only include dysregulation that are relevant for the interactions (down regulation of an activation or up regulation of a supressions).
 Please check the paper for more details.

 ## Get Started